GNOME/gimp-help/README.md

     charset is UTF-8 here, it wasn't for me, need to check this sometime)

 This should create the necessary po files for the newly added language.
-Note: some po files for other languages may have been update too, but you should only commit the files relevant for the new language.
+Note: some po files for other languages may have been updated too, but you should only commit the files relevant for the new language.